TITLE 16 OCCUPATIONAL

 the next July 31 annual renewal cycle will serve as proof.

-oriental medicine, who successfully completes the course, with the following
+doctor of oriental medicine, who successfully completes the course, with the

-entry level general knowledge and skills, as well as the specific knowledge and
+following entry level general knowledge and skills, as well as the specific

-skills, at the current professional standard of care within the context of an
+knowledge and skills, at the current professional standard of care within the

-integrative healthcare system, defined for each specific category of expanded
+context of an integrative healthcare system, defined for each specific category

 A. Expanded practice and prescriptive